zerong7777-boop/awesome-fmri-decoding-categorized/README.md

 # Awesome fMRI Decoding (Categorized)

-A curated list of **fMRI-based brain decoding** papers and resources, focusing on **reconstructing images / videos / language / audio** from brain activity.
+A curated list of **fMRI-based brain decoding** papers, datasets and code, focusing on **reconstructing images / videos / language / audio from brain activity**.

 If you find this repo helpful, please give it a ⭐ and consider contributing new papers via pull requests.